Getting Started with Calligraphy

 When I was in middle school, we were told that high school teachers wouldn’t even accept papers that weren’t written in cursive.
 This was a lie.
 All through my young adult life, handwriting became less and less important.
 Eventually, it served only as the way that I filled out forms at the doctor’s office or signed my credit card receipts.

 One day, I decided that it was something I really wanted to improve about myself.
 Up to that point, I’d just resolved myself to have bad handwriting.
 In some ways, I didn’t believe that I was capable of anything else, but now I know I just didn’t have the right spark of interest.
-This article aims to provide that spark for anyone looking to improve their penmanship as an adult.
+This article aims to provide that spark of interest if you are wondering how to improve your handwriting as an adult.

 November 9th, 2020